alejandrowp3/taskManager/README.md

 # Task Management Dashboard

 A modern task management application built with React 18, TypeScript, and Tailwind CSS.
-This application provides a comprehensive solution for managing tasks with an intuitive and accessible interface that meets all assessment requirements.
+This application provides a comprehensive solution for managing tasks with an intuitive and accessible interface.

-## 🚀 Features
+## Features

 ### Core Functionality
 - **Complete CRUD Operations**: Create, read, update, and delete tasks